carlosbrody/superior_colliculus_mutual_inhibition/A_REWRITE/README.md

 #### Update

 After 282 attempts on `proanti003`, not a single one went into second pass.
-On `proanti005`, some suggestion that we might be hitting a boundary at `sigma=0`.
+Also, on `proanti005`, where we now look at parameter values as they evolve, some suggestion that we might be hitting a boundary at `sigma=0`.
 Old C32 settings had bounds on `sigma` of `[-2 2]`.
-Will try those, with 200 nIters on first pass so we can see evolution better, on `proanti003`.
+Will try those, with only 25 trials, and 200 nIters on first pass so we can see evolution better, on `proanti003`.

 #### Morning